Marketing and Monetization Models of Mobile Apps

-Mobile app usage is on the rise.
+Mobile app marketing and monetization models are becoming pretty popular these days.
 And, the business of app development has become one of the most fascinating areas.
 But, developing an app is one thing and getting it downloaded is another.
 So, how to measure the success of your app? – You need to ensure high-performance development, captivating UI/UX designing and right marketing strategies and tactics.
 Do you know over 100 billion apps are downloaded in the app store annually?
 What make them getting downloaded? – High-performance development or user-engaging designs? – The fascinating world of application development does not end when the app is well-developed or well-designed – it should be well-marketed too.
 It’s high time to focus on the complementary nature of developers’ business models and monetization strategy.
-However, we’ve have discussed about # How to harness your Mobile App Marketing Strategy to Make More Money in our previous article.
+However, we’ve have discussed about How to harness your Mobile App Marketing Strategy to Make More Money in our previous article.
 In this article tet’s take a look on some app monetization models that publishers and marketers choose for their apps:

 In-App Advertising Model

 A very popular Free, but with Ads, model you’ve probably seen commonly in the apps on your smartphone.
 In this business model, the cost-barrier on purchase of app is removed and free downloads are allowed.
 As this app works on the goal of accumulating a sizeable user base and collect information on the users interaction with your app.
 Many developers sell this information to app publishers who pay them to place targeted ads in their apps.